-Oh, what I don’t know about Harleys!
+Oh, what I don’t know about this Harley-Davidson!
 Like, um, where’s the toolkit on this thing?
 There isn’t one?
 Oh.
 Well maybe this guy sitting down at the booth next to mine can help.
 He’s wearing the colors—sporty black letterman’s jacket with the orange logo on the back.
-It’s 37 degrees outside and I’d really like to hook up my electric vest.
+It’s 37 degrees outside and I’d really like to hook up my electric vest before setting off on our Wisconsin motorcycle tour.

 He tells me there’s a dealer down the road which opens at nine.
 Nice fella.